 Understanding the Regulatory Framework for Attorney Advertising

 Attorney advertising laws in California are governed primarily by the California Rules of Professional Conduct, along with certain statutes in the Business and Professions Code.
+California’s current attorney advertising rules went into effect on November 1, 2018, after approval by the California Supreme Court.
 These rules address everything from how you can phrase your specialties to the kind of testimonials you can feature.
 The State Bar of California enforces these provisions and has the authority to discipline attorneys who violate them.
+Attorneys must retain copies of advertisements and solicitations for at least two years to comply with California attorney advertising rules.

 Further, there are regulations affecting telemarketing and other lead generation efforts – such as the Telephone Consumer Protection Act (TCPA).
 This federal statute sets out rules that limit how businesses like ours can contact consumers, aiming to prevent unwanted calls, texts, and other forms of solicitation.

 The same rules that apply to classic billboard or newspaper advertising extend to digital outreach.
 Emails, sponsored social media posts, and even blog content that promotes your services can be scrutinized for compliance.
+Any such communication by a member or law firm, including digital and written materials, may be regulated under these rules.
 While it’s true that modern technology gives you more ways to reach potential clients, the ethical parameters remain fundamentally the same.
 The key is ensuring that your language, visuals, and promises all line up with what you can realistically deliver.

 What Counts as “Advertising” in California Attorney Advertising Rules

 Advertisements can also include firm websites, brochures, blog posts that discuss your legal services, and even business cards in certain contexts.
+If a substantial portion or substantial portion thereof of the content is devoted to promoting legal services, it is likely to be considered advertising.
 When in doubt, it’s safer to assume that a piece of content could be interpreted as advertising and to ensure it meets the relevant requirements.
 Trying to skirt the definition may land you in hot water if the State Bar receives a complaint and decides that your message was, in fact, promotional.

 Key Ethical Requirements: Truthfulness and Clarity

 Honesty is the bedrock of ethical lawyer advertising in California.
 You can’t claim to be a “guru” in corporate litigation if you’ve never handled such a case, nor can you promise someone a guaranteed outcome.
 Ads must be accurate, and any comparison to other attorneys or reference to past successes should be factual and verifiable.
-Misleading language, even if unintentional, can result in penalties under the pervading attorney advertising laws in California.
+Rule 7.1 of the California Rules of Professional Conduct prohibits false or misleading communication in attorney advertising.
+Misleading language, even if unintentional, can result in penalties under the prevailing attorney advertising laws in California.

 Beyond honesty, clarity is also essential.
 If you use technical legal terms, consider whether a potential client outside the legal field will understand them correctly.
 Overly vague or ambiguous language could lead to confusion and potentially be seen as misleading.
 For instance, stating “We are motorcycle accident experts in handling such injury cases” without significant experience in handling such disputes might leave people with unrealistic expectations about your expertise.